jpulgarin/django-tokenapi/README.md

     {"success": true, "token": "2uy-420a8efff7f882afc20d", "user": 1}

+An invalid username and password pair will produce a response like so:

+    {"success": false, "errors": "Unable to log you in, please try again"}

 You should store the user and token on the client accessing the API, as all subsequent calls will require that the request have a valid token and user pair.